 When all is said and done, as American critic Dennis Welland puts it: “Willy Loman can’t be an average American, at least from one point of view; he kills himself”.
 No man embarks on the search for truth.
 For Miller, virtue can be gained at any moment when man is willing to risk commitment.

-Miller, like the French existentialists, believes in the absolute value of incurring risk, of exposing oneself to danger.
+Miller, like the French existentialists, believes in the absolute value of incurring the risk of exposing oneself to danger.
 Willy starts out on a most courageous kind of Odyssey: the descent into the Self.
 Willy has to engage his most dangerous enemy, himself, and all his wrong beliefs and fake principles.

 Release final defeat is endowed with a tragic dimension because it is also an act of love: “did you see how he [Biff] cried to me?
 Oh, if I could kiss him, Ben!”
 (107).

-At the heart of Willy's act of self destruction there is also the attempt to establish the fact that life has meaning and that action is justified.
+At the heart of Willy’s act of self-destruction there is also the attempt to establish the fact that life has meaning and that action is justified.

 “The tragedy of Willy Loman is that he gave his life, or sold it, in order to justify the waste of it”Arthur Miller, salesman has a birthday, New York Times, February 5th 1950.

 In this paradox lies the tragic potential of Loman’s destiny.

 If the generic label ‘tragedy’ cannot be satisfactorily applied to Death of a Salesman, there is nevertheless and undoubtedly a tragic dimension to Miller’s play.

 Death of a Salesman goes much beyond the scope of social drama because it highlights an ambiguous evil, a malady which modern arts and letters have exposed as the moral sickness of the twentieth century, namely the ‘disease of unrelatedness’.